DescriptorZoo/SOAPlite.jl/README.md

 # SOAPlite.jl
 Julia wrapper for SOAPLite Descriptor

-This package includes a simple code that demonstrates how to access SOAP descriptor using PyCall and QUIPPY.
+This package includes a simple code that demonstrates how to access SOAPlite descriptor using PyCall and SOAPlite Python package.
-Currently, it does not provide any other descriptor or features of QUIP and QUIPPY codes but new features would like to be added in future.

 ## Dependencies: